Terreii/use-pouchdb/docs/introduction/quick-start.md

 [usePouchDB](https://github.com/Terreii/use-pouchdb) is a collection of _React Hooks_ to access data in an PouchDB database.

+## Purpose

+usePouchDB is intended to be used by small [CRUD](https://en.wikipedia.org/wiki/Create,_read,_update_and_delete 'CRUD on Wikipedia') apps and bigger Web-Apps alike.
+It was originally created by me, after I realized that with [PouchDB](https://pouchdb.com/) (and its [vast plugin ecosystem](https://pouchdb.com/external.html 'List of plugins for PouchDB')), [CouchDB](https://couchdb.apache.org/) as the data backend and [React](https://reactjs.org/) with [Hooks](https://reactjs.org/docs/hooks-intro.html), you have everything you need to build a CRUD Web-App.

+It is now intended to be a puzzle piece in the replacement of CouchApps (the ones that use the deprecated [show](https://docs.couchdb.org/en/3.1.0/ddocs/ddocs.html#show-functions) and [list](https://docs.couchdb.org/en/3.1.0/ddocs/ddocs.html#list-functions) functions).
+If CouchApp doesn't says you anything, don't worry for now, I will clear things up later.

+> Note that usePouchDB is, for now, only optimized for local DBs and not accessing a DB over HTTP!
+>
+> It subscribes to all changes and once for every view!
+And every subscription is a HTTP request.
+> It will still work, but could exceed the 4 concurrent request per domain limit on HTTP 1.1.

 ## Installation

 usePouchDB requires **React 16.8.3 or later**.